ponylang/pony-tutorial/docs/testing/ponycheck.md

 ## Additional resources

-You can learn more about PonyCheck specifics by checking out the [API documentation](https://stdlib.ponylang.io/ponycheck--index/).
+You can learn more about PonyCheck specifics by checking out the [API documentation](https://stdlib.ponylang.io/PonyCheck--index/).
 You can also find some [example tests](https://github.com/ponylang/ponyc/tree/main/examples/ponycheck) in [ponyc GitHub repository](https://github.com/ponylang/ponyc).

-To learn more about testing in Pony in general, there's a [testing section](http://patterns.ponylang.io/testing.html) in the [Pony Patterns](http://patterns.ponylang.io/) book which isn't specific to PonyCheck.
+To learn more about testing in Pony in general, there's a [testing section](http://patterns.ponylang.io/testing.html) in the [Pony Patterns](http://patterns.ponylang.io/) book which isn't specific to `PonyCheck`.